timm/tested/docs/onBins.md

 - Divide numeric ranges to emphasis those differences
 - Only reason about the most interesting ranges

+For example, here the magic applied to diabetes data.
+Note that:
+- No useful divisions were found for Pres,and skin (and attributes whose ranges have the same distributions in all classes are boring)
+- Most ranges make very little change to the default class distribution shown bottom right (blue:red = `not`:`diabetic` = 5:3).
+  - But there are some beauties e,g,
+    - `plas=hi` is strongly associated with  for `diabetic`
+    - `mass=lo` or `plas=lo` is strongly associated with `not`

 ![](/etc/img/diabetes.png)

-For example, suppose we can clustered some data:
+For another example, suppose we can clustered some data:

 ```
 398  {:Acc+ 15.6 :Lbs- 2970.4 :Mpg+ 23.8}